sanjeethflautist/bhajans/MULTI_SCRIPT_FEATURE.md

 ### For Creators (Adding Bhajans)

 1. Navigate to Create Bhajan page
-2. Fill in required fields (Title, English lyrics)
+2. Fill in required fields (Title in English, Lyrics in English)
 3. Optionally add:
+   - Title in Kannada
+   - Title in Devanagari
    - Kannada lyrics
    - Devanagari lyrics
    - Meaning/Translation
 4. Submit bhajan

-**Note:** English lyrics are mandatory, other scripts and meaning are optional.
+**Note:** English title and lyrics are mandatory, other scripts and meaning are optional.

 ### For Viewers (Browsing Bhajans)